jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 The "Cathedral and the Bazaar" was influential in helping the Netscape Corporation opensource their Netscape Web Browser code before the company was sold to AOL, under the name of the Mozilla project.
 This code gave rise to what would eventually become the Firefox web browser in 2002--thanks to Raymond's writings.

-Richard Stallman and thd FSF alleged the OSI was willing to make freedom compromises in order to make larger productivity gains with opensource software and fired back in his article ["Open Source Misses the Point"](http://www.gnu.org/philosophy/open-source-misses-the-point.html "Open Source Misses the Point") The terms do overlap, but Free Software and opensource ultimately have two divergent meanings and *free* software is *not* opensource software.
+Richard Stallman and the FSF alleged the OSI was willing to make freedom compromises in order to make larger productivity gains with opensource software and fired back in his article ["Open Source Misses the Point"](http://www.gnu.org/philosophy/open-source-misses-the-point.html "Open Source Misses the Point") The terms do overlap, but Free Software and opensource ultimately have two divergent meanings and *free* software is *not* opensource software.

 There has been some compromise between the two camps by using the term __FLOSS__, [Free, Libre, and Open Source Software](https://en.wikipedia.org/wiki/Free_and_open-source_software\#FLOSS "FLOSS"), but the FSF does not recommend any licensing that allows a user's freedom to be restricted.
 One way to conceptualize the difference would be to look at the concept of [DRM software](https://en.wikipedia.org/wiki/Digital_rights_management "DRM"), which is basically the copy protection schemes on DVDs and digital music downloads.
 The OSI group would not be opposed to build opensource DRM software.
 But the FSF would be opposed to the entire concept of DRM--which is a tool they believe restricts a user's freedom to play their DVD anywhere and in any way.